ls1intum/Artemis/docs/dev/setup/localci-localvc.rst

 """"""""""""""""""""

 Podman offers a `desktop application <https://podman-desktop.io/>`_ application similar to Docker desktop and `CLI tools <https://podman.io>`_ for Windows, macOS, and Linux.
-As with Docker, to run containers on Windows or macOS the runtime has to start a small virtual Linux machine that then actually runs the containers.
+As with Docker, to run containers on Windows or macOS, the runtime has to start a small virtual Linux machine that then actually runs the containers.
 You can probably connect to this VM similarly as described in the regular setup steps above (`additional Podman documentation <https://podman-desktop.io/docs/migrating-from-docker/using-the-docker_host-environment-variable>`_).